Frequently Asked Questions (FAQ)

 Yes, depending on the program.
 Please contact our office for more information.

-The Center for International Studies here at SCSU can definitely help you get started with researching and applying for a non-SCSU study abroad program.
+The Center for International Studies here at SCSU can definitely help you get started with researching and applying for a Non-SCSU study abroad program.
 We are here to make sure that the credits will transfer back and that you will receive financial aid and maintain your SCSU standing as a student.
 You can stop by during office hours (8:00am-4:30pm and 7:30am-4:00pm in the summer) and a Peer Advisor can show you our collection of resources and answer any questions you have.

 Once you know what program you would like to study on, you need speak with the Education Abroad Coordinator to ascertain if it is accredited.
 If it is an accredited program, you then apply and once accepted you then fill out a Non-SCSU Application Packet (available in the office or to be mailed on request).
 Once you have completed the Non-SCSU application packet you need to schedule an appointment to meet with the coordinator and discuss your program and submit your application.

 The scholarships submitted to the Center for International Studies are reviewed by a Scholarship Committee.
 All of the members read and discuss all of the applications for a scholarship and come to a decision on whom to award.
-After the decision is made, letters will be sent via the post to all of the applicants notifying them of their award or denial.
+After the decision is made, letters will be sent via the post or e-mail to all of the applicants notifying them of their award or denial.

 When you apply you should ask when the Pre-departure Orientation is for your program and mark it on your calendar.
 Pre-departure Orientation is mandatory and it is the next big step after applying.